 It’s true that you’re not legally required to use a solicitor when buying or selling a home, but these days, it’s virtually impossible not to use one.
 Issues like fraud are increasingly important and require legal oversight, and you’ll always need to prove your identity to the Land Registry using the correct procedures.

-Whether you use a solicitor or conveyancer, it’s reassuring to know that both are fully regulated and insured.
+Whether you use a solicitor or conveyancer, it’s reassuring to know that both are fully regulated and insured to complete your conveyancing

-For most properties, you can expect to pay between £500 and £1,500 on solicitors fees, depending on the geographical region, and the scale and complexity of the transaction.
-The costs can run into the thousands for high-value properties.
+For properties up to £1m, you can expect to pay between £1,000 and £3,000 on solicitors' fees, depending on the geographical region, and the scale and complexity of the transaction.
+The costs can increase quite a bit for higher-value properties.

-Some solicitors will charge a fixed fee, or fee arrangements like a ‘no sale, no fee’ agreement, and in complicated transactions, some may charge a percentage of the property value.
+Some solicitors will charge a fixed fee, or have fee arrangements like a ‘no sale/purchase, no fee’ agreement, and in complicated transactions, some may charge a percentage of the property value.